RGodwinDev/AdventofCode2023/README.md

 		sort the filter tuples in each filter step.

 		for each filter step
-			for each seedrange
+			for each seedrange in seedranges
 				for each individual filter in a filter step

 					if seedrange completely covers filter
 					if seedrange is completely inside filter
-					if just start of seedrange
-					if just end of seedrange
+					if just start of seedrange is in filter if just end of seedrange is in filter

-					~~adjust current seedrange and add new seedranges as needed~~ put before filter and inside filter ranges in newSeedRange put after filter range back into seedrange vector to be processed later if the seedrange wasnt filtered at all, put into newSeedRange as is
+					put before filter and inside filter ranges in newSeedRange put after filter range back into seedrange vector to be processed later if the seedrange wasnt filtered at all, put into newSeedRange as is

 			after each filterstep
 			sort newSeedRange
-			clear seedrange vector
+			seedranges = newSeedRange
-			put unique seedranges from newSeedRange into seedrange //this gets rid of duplicates sort seedrange //probably not needed
+			sort seedrange //probably not needed

 		at the end, get the smallest seed in seedrange!